vspwang/KillDrLucky/README.md

-# Kill Dr Lucky – Interactive Game with Pet and Attack System (Milestone 3)
+# Kill Dr Lucky – Graphical User Interface (Milestone 4)

 ## 1. Overview

-This milestone completes the Kill Doctor Lucky game by implementing the full gameplay mechanics, including combat, pet behavior, and win conditions.
-The system follows the Model–View–Controller (MVC) architecture with the Command design pattern for extensible action handling.
+This milestone completes the Kill Doctor Lucky game by implementing a full **graphical user interface (GUI)** using Java Swing.
+The game maintains all features from previous milestones while adding an intuitive point-and-click interface with keyboard shortcuts.
+The system continues to follow the Model–View–Controller (MVC) architecture with clear separation between layers.

-### New Features in Milestone 3
+### New Features in Milestone 4

-- **Pet System**: The target character's pet affects visibility and can be moved by players
-- **Attack Mechanics**: Players can attempt to kill the target using items or by "poking in the eye"
-- **Win Conditions**: Game ends when target is killed or maximum turns are reached
-- **Enhanced AI**: Computer-controlled players now intelligently attack when possible
-- **Improved Visibility**: Look around command shows detailed information about neighboring spaces
-- **Extra Credit**: Pet automatically wanders using depth-first traversal (DFS)
+- **Welcome Screen**: Displays game title, creator credits, and external resources
+- **Interactive GUI**: Point-and-click interface with visual world representation
+- **Menu System**: JMenu for starting new games, restarting, and quitting
+- **Graphical World Map**: Visual representation of all spaces with overlaid characters
+- **Mouse Controls**: Click on spaces to move, click on players to view information
+- **Keyboard Shortcuts**: P (pickup), L (look), A (attack), M (move pet)
+- **Scrollable View**: Supports large worlds exceeding screen size
+- **Real-time Updates**: Status bar shows current player, location, and target health
+- **Dual Mode Support**: Both text-based and GUI modes available

 ### Core Gameplay

-Players take turns performing one of the following actions:
+Players interact through the GUI by:

-- **Moving** to a neighboring space
+- **Clicking** on neighboring spaces to move
+- **Clicking** on player icons to view detailed information
-- **Picking up** items from their current location
+- **Pressing P** to pick up items in current space
-- **Looking around** to observe surroundings and neighboring spaces
+- **Pressing L** to look around and see neighboring spaces
-- **Attacking** the target character (succeeds only if unseen by others)
+- **Pressing A** to attack the target (when in same space)
-- **Moving the pet** to a specified space (affects visibility)
+- **Pressing M** to move the pet to a different space

 The game ends when:
 - A player successfully kills the target character (that player wins)